 The reason I bring this up is to help people avoid the sadness and frustration that I see so often.
 Bringing a sense of realism to the goals you can achieve can also help you not destroy your joints and your internal organs while you try to do what’s physically impossible.

 During your first year of proper training, if you do everything right across the board from sleeping to eating to training, you can make magical gains.
 I’m talking mind blowing, enormous gains.
-I’ve seen guys gain 30-50 pounds in their first year.
+I’ve seen guys gain twenty five pounds in their first year.

-Beginners (and even guys who have been training for years incorrectly) who use my Muscle Gaining Secrets program often report insane mass gains in as little as 12-16 weeks.
+Beginners (and even guys who have been training for years incorrectly) who use my Renegade Strong program often report insane strength and mass gains in as little as twelve weeks.

 Your second year can also produce some pretty impressive gains.